 As part of project planning, Federal and state agencies were contacted to determine the recorded presence of threatened, endangered, or unique and rare plant and animal species on or in proximity to the Project Site.
 The US Fish & Wildlife Service, Information for Planning and Consultation (IPaC) Biological Assessment, New York State Natural Heritage Program, and NYSDEC consultations will be summarized in this section and included as an appendix to the DEIS.
+Where appropriate, the Applicant will reference the 2014 Village of Briarcliff Manor 2009 Scarborough Corridor -Natural Resources Inventory (NRI) to support its findings.
+The Applicant will incorporate a previous determination that the Project Site does not contain potential roosting or nesting trees to afford habitat for bald eagles (per April 17, 2023 letter previously submitted to the Village Board of Trustees).

 2. Potential Impacts: A description of potential impacts to plant and animal communities on, or in the vicinity of the Project Site, due to grading and excavation will be provided.
 Direct and indirect impacts to wildlife because of the Proposed Project, including but are not limited to construction, habitat loss and changes of habitat types and habitat fragmentation, will be discussed.
 A qualitative analysis of available on-site post-construction habitats will be provided.
 Particular attention will be paid to high value or sensitive habitats (such as the steep slopes, wetlands, and wetland buffer areas if any) and endangered, threatened, and special concern species (if any).

 The section will assess impacts due to the bridge replacement and tree removal.
 In addition, the potential impacts of tree removal as it relates to carbon sequestration on the Project Site will be discussed.
 The section will also discuss how the removal of invasive trees results in a positive impact for the Project Site.
 Any unavoidable impacts will also be discussed.

 3. Mitigation: Measures designed to mitigate any significant adverse impacts to identified plant and animal species on and in the vicinity of the Project Site will be discussed.
-The use of fish and wildlife friendly infrastructure and landscaping will be identified and considered where applicable in the project design.
+In accordance with Village Code § 220-6.J(15), the Applicant will either plant two trees for every one removed or provide a compensatory contribution to the Village Tree Fund in lieu of on-site replanting.
+The use of fish and wildlife friendly infrastructure, fencing, and landscaping will be identified and considered where applicable in the project design.